neurobagel/documentation/docs/contributing/CONTRIBUTING.md

 As an external contributor, the process you would follow to make your [proposed changes](#identifying-an-issue-to-work-on) should look something like this:

-#### 1. [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the relevant Neurobagel repository to your GitHub profile.
+#### 1. [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the relevant Neurobagel repository to your profile.

 #### 2. [Clone](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#cloning-your-forked-repository) your fork of the Neurobagel repository to your local machine.